 Site soreness is fairly typical after a PRP injection.
-Relief from the painful condition treated by PRP may take a few weeks while the tissue undergoes the regeneration process, relief can last six months or longer.
+Relief from the painful condition treated by PRP may take a few weeks while the tissue undergoes the regeneration process.

 What are the side effects to a PRP injection?

-Side effects are similar to any injection therapy: bleeding, infection, worsening pain, allergic reaction, or skin discoloration.
+Side effects are similar to any injection therapy: bleeding, infection, worsening pain, nerve injuries, tissue damage, or skin discoloration.

 PRP Therapy is now available at Spine Pain Diagnostics Associates.